 If you have a boot that needs to be heated directly, follow these steps:

-- Put on your boarding socks.
+- Put on your snowboard socks.

-- Plug in a regular hair dryer
+- Plug in a regular hair dryer.

 - Insert the dryer into the boot liner and turn it on.